susam/inwee/README.md

      are ignored.
 Therefore, `#` can be used to begin single line comments.

+  7. To use a custom FIFO path with Weechat.

+     `echo "hello world" | inwee --fifo-path "$HOME/.weechat/weechat_fifo"`

+     This will make inwee use a custom FIFO path to communicate with Weechat.

 ### Using from WeeChat ###
 From WeeChat's perspective, InWee is an external command that can be invoked with the `inwee` command.
 WeeChat's `/exec` command executes